alira008/SequelGo/README.md

 > SQL code correctly.
 Need to figure out how to preserve comments.
 Currently line comments get
 > deleted.
 Block comments are not supported yet

-This formatter works like opionated formatters like Prettier and [Poor Man's TSQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter)
+This formatter works like opinionated formatters like Prettier and [Poor Man's TSQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter)

 ### Example run 1